LouCairns/reading-notes/Read: 01 - Learning Markdown (Summary).md

 You might be wondering why people use Markdown instead of a WYSIWYG editor.
 Why write with Markdown when you can press buttons in an interface to format your text?
 As it turns out, there are several reasons why people use Markdown instead of WYSIWYG editors.

 - **Markdown can be used for everything.**
-People use it to create
+People use it to create:
     - websites
     - documents
     - notes